 Il-nam explains how he comes from a group of extremely wealthy individuals who put on Squid Games for their own entertainment.
 Not only this, but viewers are finally able to piece together that these tournaments are a regular occurrence, with games taking place around the world.

 After Il-nam passes away, Gi-hun appears to find some closure; giving a large portion of money and custody over Sae-byeok’s brother to Sang-woo’s mother.

 On the way to the airport, our now red-headed protagonist runs into another person being recruited to the Squid Game and takes his gold card.
 As he prepares to board a plane, he phones the number on the card and connects through to the ‘Front Man’, who we know to be Detective Jun-ho’s brother.

 He says that he is not a horse to race, but a person and states that he is going to find out who the people running the game are.
 “I can’t forgive you for everything you’re doing” says Gi-hun, as he turns around and walks away from the plane – towards a second season.

-It’s good news for fans of Squid Game, as the original creator Hwang Dong-Hyuk has now confirmed that season 2 will be produced.
+It’s good news for fans of Squid Game, as the original creator Hwang Dong-Hyuk recently confirmed that season 2 is being planned.